 Progressive: Best For High-Risk Drivers

-Progressive is another great option that offers multiple discounts for policy owners, including those for practicing safe driving habits and bundling home and auto insurance policies.
-With an A+ rating from the BBB, it’s known for having solid customer service.
+Progressive is another great option offering multiple discounts for policy owners.
+These discounts are available for drivers who practice safe driving habits and bundle their home and auto insurance policies.
+With an A+ rating from the BBB, Progressive is known for solid customer service.

 One of the main reasons we like Progressive is that it offers low rates for high-risk drivers.
 So if you’re under 25, over 65, or have a DUI/DWI on your driving record, this may be a good place to start shopping for cheap car insurance.